-This tutorial uses a modified schema.xml and solrconfig.xml file.
+This tutorial uses modified schema.xml and solrconfig.xml configuration files.
 In the versions of these files included with the tutorial, unused fields have been removed for simplicity.
 Original versions of these files include many additional options.
-For information on all available options, see the Solr wiki:
+For information on all available options, see the Apache Solr wiki: